AeroTech: Further versions

 The fourth edition of the rules, AeroTech 2R (Revised)" was re-organized when BattleTech relaunched itself in 2006.

 The fifth version of the play introduces new construction rules for Aerospace units of BattleTech in the new rule set series named Total Warfare.
 The playing/construction rules are now being broken up into two sets of rules: tournament and non-tournament.
 Tournament play rules cover from small craft, fighters, and dropships are placed in the tournament rules sets for play: Total Warfare and construction in TechManual.

 Non-tournament rules cover larger units or formations: fighter squadrons, jumpships, warships, and space stations.
 These rules are found in Strategic Operations (SO) and integrate with BattleForce rules set to be able to operate large formation(s) of aerospace units including larger units with the ground assets.
 In addition, numerous optional advanced rules have been included in SO for aerospace play and construction of advanced aerospace units.

 In addition, SO also provides for clear rules for interaction with ground units, and abstract gameplay for the large and small aerospace units would before more a campaign setting requiring more details for casual gameplay.Tactical Operations, another Total Warfare series advance rules book, includes new Advanced Aerospace type equipment which is considered non-tournament.

 New units and historical units were added and reprinted in 2008's Technical Readout: 3075.

 Previous publications are compatible or converted for use in the Total Warfare series of rules books.

 Reception

+Ashley Watkins reviewed BattleTech for Adventurer magazine and stated that "get Citytech for the combat rules, Battletech you want to design your own mechs, Aerotech only if you want the variable geometry mechs, or want to play the space game."

 Scott Tanner reviewed AeroTech in Space Gamer/Fantasy Gamer No. 78.
 Tanner commented that "All in all, AeroTech is a nice game, but is certainly not necessary for the system as a whole."